bcardiff/crolog/README.md

 ## Current limitations

+* Requires Crystal HEAD
 * Goals must be single predicate with variables or atoms. (crystal vars/symbols respectively).
-* Rules must be single clause and does not defines new vars.
+* Rules not defines new vars.

 ## Installation